tjcreedy/metamate/README.md

 The ideal dataset for metaMATE is **a set of ASVs** arising from a **multi-sample metabarcoding dataset** accompanied by a solid set of **reference sequences** that are expected to be present in the dataset.
 Optionally, metaMATE can also utilise data assigning each ASV to a taxonomic group.

 The ASVs (amplicon sequence variants) should comprise all unique sequences found across the dataset, optionally denoised, singletons removed, and filtered to remove outlying length variants.
+Note that metaMATE currently cannot process more than 65,536 input ASVs if perfoming clade binning due to the exponential complexity of the UPGMA algorithm.

 The multi-sample aspect is crucial, as the main novelty and power of metaMATE comes from assessing read counts of ASVs across descrete sampling units, as opposed to just using read counts of ASVs across the dataset as a whole. metaMATE refers to sampling units as 'libraries', under the assumption that a sample has likely been sequenced as a descrete pool of amplicons sharing the same identifying index.
 Depending on your pipeline, your descrete samples of amplicons may be stored in different files or in one file with sequences identified in the sequence header. metaMATE can deal with either of these ([see below](#-l--libraries-path-path)), assuming the format is correct.